davidclifford/8-bit-cpu/README.md

 - Python to generate the control and digital display ROMS
 - Python assembler and emulator

-## Why use X and Y write only registers in the ALU?
+## Why use X and Y write-only registers in the ALU?

 I reasoned that if I had 2 dedicated registers for the inputs to the ALU it would leave the other registers free to do whatever they needed.
 It also allowed other registers